equalitie/ouinet/README.md

 and other security or privacy-affecting issues might exist.
 Please keep this in mind when using this software and only assume reasonable risks.

+## Ouinet Components

+* **Client**: Command line application that serves as a proxy to the Ouinet network.
+* **Injector**: Command line application that retrieves content from origin websites and injects the signed content to the Ouinet network so it can be shared peer-to-peer.
+* **Android libraries**: Java Native Interface used to expose the C++ Ouinet networking libraries to the Android applications written in Java or Kotlin.

 ## Cloning the source tree